 There are a few things to consider when looking for a new monitor, like your budget, but that isn't the only decision you'll have to make.
 The screen size and resolution are also contributing factors.
 While a 27-inch screen offers enough space to multitask without being too big, you can consider 32-inch monitors or ultrawide models for more screen space.
 Although a 4k resolution generally results in the best text clarity, choosing the right resolution is a personal preference.

-We've bought and tested over 330 monitors, and below are our recommendations for the best monitors for home office and work setups.
-See our recommendations for the best 4k monitors, the best 5k monitors, and the best monitors for programming, or even the best monitors for Mac Mini.
+We've bought and tested over 335 monitors, and below are our recommendations for the best monitors for home office and work setups.
+See our recommendations for the best 5k monitors, the best monitors for programming, or even the best monitors for Mac Mini.
 Also, learn about blue light filters in monitors and how they impact you while working.

 The best monitor for work that we've tested is the Dell U2723QE.
 It's a 4k, 27-inch monitor that has a ton of office-oriented features.
 This includes a massive USB hub with five USB-A ports and three USB-C ports, so you can connect a variety of devices.
 One of the USB-C ports supports DisplayPort Alt Mode with 90W of power delivery, allowing you to display an image from your laptop and charge it using a single cable.
 It also has a KVM switch that makes it easy to switch between two computers and use the same keyboard and mouse, which is great for multitasking.

 Regarding picture quality, it gets bright enough to fight glare in an office with a few lights but has disappointing reflection handling.
 It also has wide viewing angles that keep the image consistent from the sides, which is great if you need to share your screen with a coworker or client, and its stand makes it easy to adjust.
-If you want a bigger screen for multitasking or sharing with someone else, the 32-inch Dell U3223QE is a good alternative, but it costs more for a minimal difference in performance.
+You can also consider the similar Dell U3223QE if you want a bigger screen for multitasking or sharing with someone else, but it costs more for a minimal difference in performance.

 If you find the 27-inch screen of the Dell U2723QE too small and prefer the best office monitor with more screen space, look into ultrawide monitors like the Dell U4025QW, which you can get directly from Dell's website.
 The main advantage of such a large screen is that you can easily open multiple windows next to each other, which is ideal for multitasking.
 While it doesn't get as bright as the U2723QE and struggles to handle reflections in very bright rooms, it still performs well in rooms with a few lights around.